unixpickle/Infinteger/README.md

 4. Division
 5. Negative numbers (or flags, rather).
 6. Comparative operators (e.g >, <, =)
+7. Modulus
+8. An Objective-C wrapper

+So far all of these are done, except for 7, and 8, which are not required for this library to be used.
+Modulus is already pretty easy to calculate, so there definitely will be a modulus function added to the next release.

 The number objects themselves are immutable, and therefore every operation must allocate a new object.
 When I say object of course, I mean structure, since we know that C does not have object orientation.